always-oles/TelegramRecognizerBot/README.md

     password: <YOUR PASSWORD>
   };
 ```
-And when I added something new - I run a
+So when I added something new - I run:
 ```
   gulp manual-deploy
 ```
-to check changes on live mode and when I'm done - I just push changes to github and perform a
+then checking changes on live and if everything is ok - push changes to github and run
 ```
   gulp deploy
 ```